lewisHome/p4_Advanced_lane_finding/writeup_template.md

 -camera data should be the file containing the callibration data obtained by running the camera callibration utlilty described earlier.
 The program uses the Udacity Camera as default.

 -output_file is the file path where you would like to store all processed data.
 This defaults to the 'output_images'

--record set to 'True' if you would like to record the video.
-If you do not record the video you have the option to run the perspective finder utility by pressing 'c', puasing the video and saving a snapshot by pressing 'p' and quiting the video early by pressing 'q'.

 On startup if this is the first time the video has been run you will be prompted to run the perspective finder utility.